emkay/all-the-workshops/README.md

 `$ mkdir workshops; cd workshops; npm i all-the-workshops`

 Wait a bit and it will do some magic.
-Then in your `node_modules/all-the-workshops/workshops` dir you should have all the `*.tgz` files for every workshopper.
+Then in the dir you created you should have all the `*.tgz` files for every workshopper.

 Then you can just: